A person doing Electronic Signature and execution of contracts

 Browse wrap contracts

 It is a contract entered into while browsing the website.
-Generally, the contract is displayed in the form of a hyperlink showing the terms and conditions of using the website.
+Generally, the contract is displayed as a hyperlink showing the terms and conditions of using the website.
 It binds the website’s user to the usage of the website.

 Scroll wrap contracts